-After the princess refused to marry me, my dearest friend declared that if he had gone to woo her instead of the fellow I sent, he would have won her heart.
+The messenger returned saying that the princess had refused to marry me.
+Then my dearest friend declared that I had sent him to woo her instead of the other fellow, he would have won her heart.
 How dare he!

 The Jealous King in The Story of Pretty Goldilocks, Blue Fairy Book.
 Illustration from Contes des Fees, (1, 1810)